-Open Hardware is open to full-time students and PhD candidates in Europe.
+Open Hardware is open to students and PhD candidates in Europe.

 Please see the rulesfor a list of eligible countries.